Condorcet Markets: Equilibrium price in Naive and Kelly markets

 It remains to be shown that the outputs of the two routines are equilibria.
-The output of the first routine is an investment profile $\s = (\s^A,\s^B)$ where $i$ agents fully invest in $A$ and $n-i$ agents fully invest in $B$, yielding a price $p(\s) = \frac{i}{n} \in [b_i, b_{i+1}]$.
+The output of the first routine is an investment profile $\s = (\s^A,\s^B)$ where $i$ agents fully invest in $A$ and the remaining agents fully invest in $B$, yielding a price $p(\s) = \frac{i}{n} \in [b_i, b_{i+1}]$.
 By Lemma \ref{lemma:naive} such a profile is an equilibrium.
-The output of the second routine is an investment profile $\s$ where $i-1$ agents fully invest in $A$, $n-i$ agents fully invest in $B$ and agent $i$, whose belief equals the price, invests partially in either $A$ or $B$ in order for the market to clear (Equation \eqref{eq:balance}).
-Again by Lemma \ref{lemma:naive} we conclude that the profile is in equilibrium with respect to $b_i$. \end{proof} Observe that the price constructed by Algorithm \ref{algo:eq} is either equal to the belief of the $i$-th agent (ordered from stronger to weaker beliefs) or falls in the interval between the belief of the $i$-th and the $i+1$-th agents.
+The output of the second routine is an investment profile $\s$ where $i-1$ agents fully invest in $A$, $n-i$ agents fully invest in $B$ and agent $i$, whose belief equals the price, invests partially in either $A$ or $B$ in order to meet the clearing Equation \eqref{eq:balance}.
+By Lemma \ref{lemma:naive} we conclude that the profile is in equilibrium for $b_i$. \end{proof} Observe that the price constructed by Algorithm \ref{algo:eq} lies in the $[b_i, b_{i+1}]$ interval.